Glocal-Open-Source/volunteer-program-guide/data-analysis-handbook/missingdata.md

 ## Do's
 - Investigate why the data is missing.
 Is it due to privacy, confidentiality, or simply not reported?
 - Look for alternative datasets that may include missing information.
 You may even need to find a different source, provided the data is reported in the same manner, then combine the sets.
-- If possible, contact the data provider, publisher, or relevant officere to clarify missing entries.
+- If possible, contact the data provider, publisher, or relevant data officers to clarify missing entries.
 - Document all assumptions and methods used to handle missing data so that others can assess the reliability of your conclusions.

 ## If All Else Fails...